 Mencap NI is also inviting employers to find out how they can open their doors to people with a learning disability.
 The charity can support with everything from making the application process more accessible, through to providing in work support, ultimately helping to open opportunities for this untapped talent pool.

-The Mencap NI ESF EmployAbility project is part funded through the Northern Ireland European Social Fund Programme 2014 – 2020 and the Department for the Economy .
+The Mencap NI ESF EmployAbility project is part funded through the Northern Ireland European Social Fund Programme 2014 – 2020 and the Department for the Economy The economy is to do with how much money a country is making.
+A good economy is when the country has enough money.
+A bad economy is when the country doesn't have enough money. .
 The project is match funded by the Department for Communities, the five NI Health & Social Care Trusts, North West and South Eastern Regional Colleges.
 The Workable NI Programme is funded by the Department for Communities and is delivered by Mencap NI via the Supported Employment Solutions Partnership.

 -ENDS-